-Background: Prudhoe Bay Oil and Gas Discovery and Development The U.S. Geological Survey first surveyed Alaska's Arctic in the 1920s, then during and after World War II to identify petroleum reserves for the U.S. Navy.
-While promising structures were found, the harsh, isolated northern frontier was deemed too costly to explore, especially compared to more accessible areas.
+The U.S. Geological Survey first surveyed Alaska’s Arctic in the 1920s to identify petroleum reserves for the U.S. Navy.
+While promising structures were found, the harsh, isolated northern frontier was deemed too costly to explore, especially compared to more accessible areas in the Lower 48.

 It was the early 1960s before private companies ventured north with teams of experts to interpret existing data and conduct their own surveys.
 With minus 65-degree temperatures stressing instruments, and permafrost reaching 2,000 feet deep, analyzing seismic data was an inexact science.
-Many dry holes were drilled at huge expense, then abandoned.
+Many dry holes were drilled at huge expense and abandoned.

-An Anchorage Times July 18, 1968 story confirmed the rampant rumors of preceding months were true: "Arctic Oil Find is Huge."
-ARCO and Humble Oil's exploration activity the previous year paid off, when others had given up, with a gigantic strike at Prudhoe Bay.
+That all changed on July 18, 1968 when an Anchorage Times story confirmed the rampant rumors of preceding months were true: “Arctic Oil Find is Huge.”
+ARCO and Humble Oil’s exploration activity the previous year paid off, when others had given up, with a gigantic strike at Prudhoe Bay.
 In March 1969, British Petroleum announced the discovery of oil from its Put River #1 well, an extension of the ARCO/Humble discovery.
 These events attracted worldwide attention.
 Headlines hailed estimates of 9.6 billion barrels of oil and 26 trillion cubic feet of natural gas, the largest deposits ever found in North America.

-The significance of a Middle East-sized oilfield in the remote Arctic began to be grasped throughout the U.S. and, particularly, in Washington, D. C. The area lacked roads, communications, housing, utilities-any of civilization's basic trappings-and was further isolated by three towering mountain ranges.
+The significance of a Middle East-sized oilfield in the remote Arctic began to be grasped throughout the U.S. and, particularly, in Washington, D. C. The area lacked roads, communications, housing, utilities-any of any kind.
+The Arctic was further isolated by three towering mountain ranges.
 How to get the oil to market became a topic of compelling national interest, fascination and intense controversy.
-The environmentalists' favored route crossed the coastal plain of the Arctic National Wildlife Range (later renamed "Refuge") into Northern Canada.
-Their reasoning was, they said, that the coastal plain of ANWR "had no redeeming qualities whatsoever."
+The environmentalists’ favored route crossed the coastal plain of the Arctic National Wildlife Range (later renamed “Refuge”) into Northern Canada.
+Their reasoning was, they said, that the coastal plain of ANWR “had no redeeming qualities whatsoever” and ironically argued this in Congressional hearings on Capitol Hill.

 Concurrent with oil development, and spurred to a large extent by it, was the advancement of federal environmental legislation.
 Beginning with NEPA in 1969, the National Environmental Policy Act, seven major federal environmental laws were enacted during the next four years: The Clean Air and Clean Water Acts, Coastal Zone Management Act, Endangered Species Act, Marine Mammal Protection Act and Outer Continental Shelf Lands Act.
 Each had jurisdiction over some aspect of the project.

 Prudhoe Bay and its 800-mile pipeline to southern Alaska became the most studied, watched, regulated, and sued-against project in history.
 The U.S. Senate, in a tie vote broken by then-Vice President Spiro Agnew, finally legislated an end to further lawsuits, and authorized construction.
-Ten years after discovery, and after issuance of 515 federal permits and 832 state permits, oil flowed through the Trans-Alaska Pipeline to the tidewater port in Valdez.
-More than 13 billion barrels of oil have been shipped from Alaska's North Slope, greatly exceeding original estimates of the area's capacity.
-For 2-1/2 decades, Alaska oil has supplied 20% of America's domestic production, a $260 billion offset to the trade deficit.
-As production declines, the search continues for new supplies to keep the pipeline operating.
+Ten years after discovery, and after issuance of 515 federal permits and 832 state permits, oil flowed through the Trans-Alaska Pipeline System (TAPS) to the tidewater port in Valdez.
+Since the day first oil flowed into TAPS in1977 more than 16 billion barrels of oil have been shipped from Alaska’s North Slope, greatly exceeding original estimates of the area’s capacity.
+For 2-1/2 decades, Alaskan oil has supplied up to 25% of America’s domestic production, a $300 billion a year offset to the trade deficit.
+Today 35 years later production is in decline and throughput of TAPS is down to 500,000 bpd or ¼ full supplying 6% of the nations domestic supply.
+Challenges to keep the costly operations of the pipeline can only be met by increased flow rate coming from new exploration and production of satellite areas such as ANWR, NPR-A and the OCS areas of the Chukchi and Beaufort Seas.